telerik/kendo-ui-core/docs/accessibility/section-508.md

 ## Special Considerations

-Several Kendo UI widgets feature complex rendering, which will affect the 'Section 508' support.
+Several Kendo UI widgets feature complex rendering, which affects their support for the accessibility standards provisioned by Section 508.

 ### Label Element Support

-Widgets like ComboBox, DropDownList, MultiSelect or NumericTextBox hides their initial INPUT/SELECT element, which will break the [`label.for`](https://developer.mozilla.org/en/docs/Web/HTML/Element/label#attr-for) functionality.
-In general, the browser cannot focus hidden elements, hence the label element will not be able to focus the corresponding widget.
+Widgets, such as the ComboBox, DropDownList, MultiSelect, and NumericTextBox, hide their initial `input` or `select` element, which breaks the [`label.for`](https://developer.mozilla.org/en/docs/Web/HTML/Element/label#attr-for) functionality.
+In general, the browser cannot focus hidden elements which results in  the inability of the `label` element to focus the corresponding widget.

+**Solution**

-**The solution** is to put the widget inside the `label` element.
-Thus the label will focus the first visible element.
+Place the widget inside the `label` element which will focus the first visible element in turn.

-##### Example
+###### Example

 ```
   <label>